san650/phoenix_components/README.md

 def view do
   quote do
     use Phoenix.View, root: "lib/app_web/components"
-                      namespace: MyAppWeb
+                      namespace: AppWeb

     # add this line
-    use PhoenixComponents.View, namespace: MyAppWeb.Components
+    use PhoenixComponents.View, namespace: AppWeb.Components
-    ...
+    ..
 end

-# add this helper for components, usage example: `use MyAppWeb, :component`
+# add this helper for components, usage example: `use AppWeb, :component`
 def component do
   quote do
-    use PhoenixComponents.Component, namespace: MyAppWeb.Components,
+    use PhoenixComponents.Component, namespace: AppWeb.Components,
                                      root: "lib/app_web/components"
   end
 end